CONNECT-platform/coding-blog/docs/md/creators.md

 ## The Community Supports You

-You will not only be compensated by revenue sharing from curations that get your writings to your base.
-Your blog on `https://<your>.coding.blog` will also be equipped with the tools for the community to show their appreciation for your work directly, in form of tips.
+You will not only be compensated by curation revenue, your blog on `https://<your>.coding.blog` will also be automatically equipped with the tools for the community to show their appreciation for your work directly, in form of tips.

 <br>